xuwangyin/GAT-MNIST/README.md

-# Asymmetrical Adversarial Training on MNIST
+# Generative Adversarial Training on MNIST

 ## Training
 Use train_classifier.py to train a standard classifier.